prestonvasquez/go-playground/README.md

   provided?](#searchindex-defaultbehavior-what-happens-when-name-and-type-are-not-provided)
 - [Sessions: SnapshotTime: Can clients read at a time outside a session's lifecycle?](#sessions-snapshottime-can-clients-read-at-a-time-outside-a-sessions-lifecycle)
+- [Sessions: SnapshotTime: Does using a snapshot time older than a pooled session's lastUse cause conflicts?](#sessions-snapshottime-does-using-a-snapshot-time-older-than-a-pooled-sessions-lastuse-cause-conflicts)
 - [Sessions: SnapshotTime: How does the server know to return the same atClusterTime?](#sessions-snapshottime-how-does-the-server-know-to-return-the-same-atclustertime)
 - [Sessions: SnapshotTime: Why does the spec specify "first"